 6. Perform regular compensation analyses

 Pay is not #1 on the job candidate’s priority lists, but we’d be lying if we said it didn’t matter.
 In order to retain quality employees, compensation plans need to not only be fair, but competitive.
 If you’re not already doing annual compensation analyses, now is a good time to start.
-You can find one step-by-step guide to creating a compensation analysis here.

 7. Offer learning and development opportunities